sachinkumarnke/cicd-docker/README.md

 # CI/CD Pipeline with GitHub Actions & Docker

-A complete CI/CD pipeline demonstration using GitHub Actions, Docker, and local deployment options (Docker Compose and Minikube).
+A complete CI/CD pipeline demonstration using GitHub Actions, Docker, and local deployment options with enhanced API functionality and comprehensive testing.

 ## 🚀 Project Overview

 This project demonstrates a full CI/CD pipeline that:
-- Builds a Node.js application
+- Builds a Node.js application with comprehensive REST API
-- Runs automated tests
+- Runs automated tests with extensive coverage
-- Performs security scans
+- Performs security scans and vulnerability assessments
-- Builds and pushes Docker images
+- Builds optimized multi-stage Docker images
-- Deploys to local environments
+- Deploys to local environments with health checks
+- Includes comprehensive API testing and monitoring

+## ✨ What's New in v1.0.1

+### Enhanced API Features
+- **Comprehensive REST API** with CRUD operations
+- **Advanced filtering** and pagination for users endpoint
+- **Proper error handling** with structured JSON responses
+- **Request logging** and monitoring capabilities
+- **CORS support** for cross-origin requests
+- **Input validation** and duplicate prevention

+### Improved Docker Setup
+- **Multi-stage builds** for optimized production images
+- **Enhanced security** with non-root user and proper signal handling
+- **Better health checks** with detailed status information
+- **Resource limits** and restart policies
+- **Comprehensive logging** and monitoring

+### Advanced CI/CD Pipeline
+- **Enhanced testing** with coverage reporting and quality checks
+- **Security scanning** with Trivy and Snyk integration
+- **SBOM generation** for supply chain security
+- **Multi-environment deployments** with proper staging
+- **Manual deployment triggers** and environment controls

 ## 📋 Prerequisites

 - **Node.js** (v18 or higher)
 - **Docker** and **Docker Compose**
 - **Git**
+- **curl** (for testing endpoints)
 - **Minikube** (optional, for Kubernetes deployment)
 - **kubectl** (optional, for Kubernetes deployment)